marcusoftnet/marcusoftnet.github.io/_posts/2016-10-20-who-is-this-important-for.md

 * Will our customer be more happy by us doing this?
 Do they even care?
 * What would our competitors say?
 Will this put us ahead or behind them?

-Even if our customers hate it and our competetitors love it, we still (?!) might decided to continue doing it, for whatever reason.
+Even if our customers hate it and our competitors love it, we still (?!) might decided to continue doing it, for whatever reason.
 But now at leas that is a conscious decision and one that we have to justify with some real value above and beyond the downside from a customer and competitor perspective.

 * All our work needs to be followed up in a time reporting system
   * Does our customers care?
 No - not one bit